-New construction means structures or substantial improvements for which the start of construction occurred on or after the effective date of this land development code.
-The term also includes any alteration, repair, reconstruction or improvement to a structure which is in compliance with the flood damage prevention regulations of this Code.
-For the purposes of administration of the floodplain management ordinance and the flood resistant construction requirements of the Florida Building Code, new construction includes structures for which the "start of construction" commenced on or after May 14, 1971 and includes any subsequent improvements to such structures.
+New construction.
+For the purposes of administration of this ordinance and the flood resistant construction requirements of the Florida Building Code, structures for which the "start of construction" commenced on or after May 14, 1971 and includes any subsequent improvements to such structures.

-New manufactured home park or subdivision means a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after May 14, 1971.
+New manufactured home park or subdivision.
+A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after May 14, 1971.

-Park trailer means a transportable unit which has a body width not exceeding fourteen (14) feet and which is built on a single chassis and is designed to provide seasonal or temporary living quarters when connected to utilities necessary for operation of installed fixtures and appliances.
+Park trailer.
+A transportable unit which has a body width not exceeding fourteen (14) feet and which is built on a single chassis and is designed to provide seasonal or temporary living quarters when connected to utilities necessary for operation of installed fixtures and appliances.
 [Defined in section 320.01, F.S.]

-Recreational vehicle means a vehicle, including a park trailer, which is: [See section 320.01, F.S.)
+Recreational vehicle.
+A vehicle, including a park trailer, which is: [See section 320.01, F.S.)

-- (1) Built on a single chassis; - (2) Four hundred (400) square feet or less when measured at the largest horizontal projection: - (3) Designed to be self-propelled or permanently towable by a light-duty truck; and - (4) Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.
+- (A) Built on a single chassis; - (B) Four hundred (400) square feet or less when measured at the largest horizontal projection; - (C) Designed to be self-propelled or permanently towable by a light-duty truck; and - (D) Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.